 Trial in New Mexico may upend state funding for education

-Parents, school districts and advocacy groups allege that the state's education system isn't meeting its responsibilities for Native American students, low-income students and those learning English as a second language.
-The trial in Santa Fe could last two months with testimony from top state officials, national education experts and aggrieved parents.
+A lawsuit that could upend the way New Mexico's public schools are funded was headed to trial Monday to resolve accusations that the state is failing to meet constitutional obligations to provide essential educational opportunities to all students.
+Parents, school districts and advocacy groups allege that New Mexico's education system isn't meeting its responsibilities for Native American students, low-income students and those learning English as a second language.

 Add your comments below